njb-said/blog/README.md

 - `date` The date of the post (in [ISO format](https://en.wikipedia.org/wiki/ISO_8601), you can find the date + time using `new Date().toISOString()` in a javascript console)
 - `author` The name of the person who wrote this post (optional)

+You can generate a meta file using the `/new_post` page.
+This also has a markdown editor ([SimpleMDE](https://npm.im/simplemde)), you can also generate a slug for your post there too.

+You can see examples posts in [here](https://github.com/njb-said/blog/tree/master/posts).

 ## Backend